MileHacker Logo

 • The Meralco Theater in Ortigas Center stages various cultural performances, concerts, and plays.

-• Check their schedule for events during your visit.
+• Check their schedule for what's on during your visit.

 • From local productions to international acts.